 Summer Shoulder Injuries: Swimmer’s Shoulder vs Shoulder Labral Tears

-While 23% to 38% of competitive swimmers experience some form of shoulder injury every year, you don’t have to be a competitive swimmer to suffer from common shoulder overuse injuries.
+While 23% to 38% of competitive swimmers experience some form of shoulder injury every year, you don’t have to be a competitive swimmer to suffer from common shoulder overuse injuries such as swimmer’s shoulder or shoulder labral tears.

 Normal Shoulder Function